-Alibaba Cloud Content Delivery Network (CDN) provides the URL signing feature to protect origin servers from unauthorized downloads and access.
+Alibaba Cloud Content Delivery Network (CDN) provides the URL signing feature to protect origin servers from unauthorized access and downloads.
 Hotlink protection provides a referer blacklist and a referer whitelist that can address some hotlink issues.
 However, the referer header can be forged.
 Origin servers require protection features that are more optimized than hotlink protection.
 In this case, you can enable the URL signing feature to protect your origin server.

 For more information about sample URL signing code in Python, see URL signing examples.